rhaefer/harospec/content/authors/admin/_index.md

 - Visitors
 ---

 Reid Haefer specializes in using data science to support decision-making for both public and private sector clients and has experience as a consultant as well as working directly within the public sector.
-His expertise spans several disciplines including urban planning, transportation, environmental science, energy, real estate, public policy, and sustainability.
+His expertise spans several disciplines including urban planning, climate change, transportation, environmental science, energy, real estate, public policy, and sustainability.
 His technical interests include GIS, data visualization, modeling, and open-source computer programming.
 Reid has a bachelor's degree from Western Washington University and a master's degree from the University of Washington.